 Today, push notifications have become an integral part of an automation strategy.
 Marketers are clubbing push campaigns with other marketing campaigns like emails, Facebook ads, and SMS campaigns.
 Infact, the new-age marketers are creating touchpoints across multiple marketing platforms to ensure that engagement keeps happening throughout.

 When consumers have so many options and so many distractions, push notifications serve the innate purpose of nurturing leads and customers.
 After all, marketers can’t take the risk of ‘out of sight, out of mind’ in business.

 Once again, what are push notifications?

 Push notifications are a smarter way of communicating with your target audience even after they have logged out from your app.
 A study by Localytics revealed that 52% of smartphone users have push notifications enabled on their smartphones.

 These notifications are often confused with pop-up messages.
 However, these two are poles apart from each other.

 - Mobile push notifications

 Mobile push notifications are those that you get on your mobile phones.
 You may get mobile push notifications from brands that do not have a mobile app.
-This is possible because marketers use website traffic information to create another set of touchpoint on your mobile devices to keep you engaged.
+It is possible because marketers use website traffic information to create another set of touchpoints on your mobile devices to keep you engaged.

-To do web push notifications, you have to HAVE a website but to do mobile push campaigns, you don’t always have to have an app.
+To do web push notifications, you have to HAVE a website and do mobile push campaigns; you don’t always have to have an app.